anttiharju/vmatch/docs/README.md

 ## Why

 Collaborators using different versions of `golangci-lint` may get different output, leading to confusion and wasted time in code reviews.
-Ideally, a team would agree to use `vmatch` as their `go` and `golangci-lint` manager.
+Ideally, a team would agree to use `vmatch` as their source for `go` and `golangci-lint`.
 That way, they would always have the right version installed.

 ## Installation